All Products

 int

-The number of concurrent jobs for processing a single file or object.
+The number of concurrent tasks for operations within a single file.

 --part-size